 Since Martin’s drawings and paintings use so many straight lines, they make for perfect quilt inspiration, and this Watercolor Quilt is my humble homage.
 I chose subdued lilac gray and peach to closely match some of my favorite Agnes Martin paintings.
 And to make the project more my own, I widened the color range a bit and finished the quilt off with a luminescent (premade!) neon bias tape.
 The neon might seem weird at first, but it kind of makes the whole quilt glow!

 Despite its highbrow origins, this project couldn’t be simpler or more fun to sew.
 You cut a bunch of strips and then sew them together.
 That’s it, no corners to match up or tricky angles!
 And all of these cotton fabrics are soft and lovely to work with, bringing their own intrinsic beauty to the picture.
 This utter simplicity somehow leads to an engaging and sophisticated piece of work, much like the simplicity of Agnes Martin’s paintings belies so much more.

-To begin your own special quilt pick up our Materials for Watercolor Quilt kit right here, and get ready to make some art! –Molly
+To begin your own special quilt pick up our Watercolor Quilt Bundle, and get ready to make some art! –Molly

 - Backing Fabric: 1 3/4 yards Moda Muslin, 90 inch 60 X 60 count, Natural

 - Fabric A: 1 1/4 yards Moda Muslin, 45 inch 200 count, White